cuustard/uni/scc141seminars.md

 - Privacy laws should be strengthened to protect personal privacy.
 - People need legal protection against misuse of personal data.
 - If I were to write a constitution today, I would probably add privacy as a fundamental right.

+## Seminar 7

+**Topic**: Computing Futures

+This seminar aims to assist in Section 2 of the 2nd group report.
+I need to identify and discuss what the key social, ethical & ethical challenges are likely to emerge over the next decade?
+And how I would suggest that these challenges by resolved or what this will mean for the future opportunities and/or practices of computing professionals.
+(400 words)

+**Guidance notes**: You must reflect on at least two different emerging technologies.
+Draw on the exercise from seminar 7.

+Today's Tasks:

+1. Mapping future challenges and opportunities - 20 mins
+   - Choose and focus on an emerging technology
+   - Consider potential future developments of this technology.
+(What could a desirble vs undesirable future look like?)
+   - From the different versions of the future, identify the top 3 challenges and top 3 opportunities.
+2. Considering future responses - 20 mins
+   - Focus on the top 3 challenges identified in exercise 1
+   - What responses are required?
+(Consider potential responses of a range of stakeholders)
+   - How would you rank the importance of these stakeholders responses?
+3. Sharing with the class - 8 mins

+## Seminar 8

+**Topic**: Inequalities

+This seminar aims to assist in Section 3 of the 2nd group report.
+I need to construct an argument either for or against the statement: "Digital technologies are exacerbating existing inequalities.".
+(400 words)

+**Guidance notes**: You must include at least 2 examples of in support of your argument (if arguing against, provide a counter-argument to 2 examples covered in the lectures).
+One of these examples must pertain to older adults, drawing on the exercise from seminar 8.

+Today's Tasks:

+1. Pandemic digital divide - 20 mins
+   - What technologies did you use during the lockdown(s)?
+   - Imagine you could not use those technologies due to a disability, finances, lack of skills
+   - What immediate would this have on your life?
+   - What long-term impacts might this have on your life?
+2. Pro/con list - 20 mins
+   - Create a list with columns how digital technologies are 'exacervating inequalities' and 'mitigating inequalities'
+   - Be specific: what are the inequalities and what technologies are involved and how?
+3. Sharing with the class - 8 mins